wendelschimitz10/creating-snippets-vscode/README.md

 ![image](https://user-images.githubusercontent.com/98092597/165353848-a05d49ff-1f6b-4900-be67-e182dfab990e.png)

 <p>You can customize it better than it, you can check in the vscode oficial site. (https://code.visualstudio.com/docs/editor/userdefinedsnippets).
-You can also change the actual component.</p>